beepsoft/grapesjs-react-component-example/README.md

 When `comps.add(...)` is called GrapesJS checks whether the parameter is a string or an object.
 If it is an object, than it is expected to have the Component Definition format.
 If it is a string then GrapesJS uses an HTML parser (`ParserHtml.js`) to convert the HTML string into the Component Definition format.
-This, as mentioned above, uses the browser own DOM and hence everything gets lowercased.
+This, as mentioned above, uses the browser's own DOM and hence everything gets lowercased.

-To work around I had to define my own [HTML parser](src/timer/ParserHtmlCaseSensitive.js) and replace the built in one with that. (_As there seems to be no public API to provide a custom HTML parser the replacement of the built-in parser is a bit hackish, see [src/timer/index.js](src/timer/index.js).
+To work around it I had to define my own [HTML parser](src/timer/ParserHtmlCaseSensitive.js) and replace the built in one with that. (_As there seems to be no public API to provide a custom HTML parser the replacement of the built-in parser is a bit hackish, see [src/timer/index.js](src/timer/index.js).
 Anyway, it works._) This implementation uses [node-html-parser](https://www.npmjs.com/package/node-html-parser) and is based on the original `ParserHtml.js`, so it more or less